Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 1. Integrate the assessments into the process of teaching and learning

-Diagnostic assessments can be effectively used in every school year and at every stage of the learning process.
-Each decision a teacher makes during a lesson should follow a diagnostic assessment.
+Diagnostic assessments can be effectively used in every school year and at every stage of the learning process as required by a teacher to inform their decision making process.

 Before starting a lesson, a diagnostic test can be used as a pre-test to assess prior learning.
 Further assessments throughout the lesson and at the end of the lesson can be used to assess the effectiveness of the teaching strategies and instruction.